Trusted WordPress tutorials, when you need them most.

 Method 1: Host Google Fonts Locally in WordPress

 One way to make Google Fonts privacy-friendly is to host them locally in WordPress.
-Luckily, that’s easy to do by using a plugin.
+This means the font files are stored on your own WordPress hosting server.

 The first thing you need to do is install and activate the OMGF (Optimize My Google Fonts) plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.